hectormatos2011/iOSContextualMenu/README.md

 $ pod install
 ```

-Afterwards, whenever you need iOSContextualMenu, add this line to the top of the file it's being used in:
+Afterwards, whenever you need `iOSContextualMenu`, add this line to the top of the file it's being used in:

 ```swift
 import iOSContextualMenu